Condenser vs dynamic microphone? You've probably wondered what the difference was between them? Maybe you didn't know there WAS a difference:).

 Some folks call it "induction," but I think it's just magic).
 Once the spring starts feeling odd, it sends out an electrical signal, kinda like "spring-puke."
 And voila, an electrical signal that can be sent to an amplifier.
 Dynamic mics are rugged and can stand up to lots of loudness and abuse, which is why they are preferred for live performances.
 Also, they can be used in the studio for drums and electric guitar amps.

-One example of a common dynamic mic is the Shure SM58 (see picture above).
-Another example of a dynamic mic is a higher-end type often used in the broadcast arena called the Electro-Voice RE20. that’s what I currently use in my studio both for voice over and for singing.
+One example of a common dynamic mic is the Shure SM58 (see picture above)., as well as the Shure SM57.
+Another example of a dynamic mic is a higher-end type often used in the broadcast arena called the Electro-Voice RE20. that's what I currently use in my studio both for voice over and for singing.

 Because of the differences in how the mics are made, dynamic mics do not need phantom power.